HemanthThota39/PlaylistTransfer/README.md

 - Once you have logged in with your spotify credentials and accept the terms and conditions, you will be redirected to a page where you can paste your Playlist_url from Amazon Music, and enter what you want to name this playlist.

-- Click on transfer button and wait till the process finish and your browser says a success message! 🎉🎉🎉🎉
+- Click on transfer button and wait till the process finish (**You can see the progress in terminal window**) and your browser says a success message! 🎉🎉🎉🎉

 ## Limitations